Overhead aerial of a monohull sail yacht on deep blue water, mast and foredeck seen from directly above

 Your policy covers a declared navigation area.
 Worldwide cover, including the Caribbean, is what we arrange, but sail outside your declared area without an extension and a claim can fall through.
 So declare where you actually go, and extend the area before a longer passage.

 The region that changes the terms is the hurricane box, broadly the named-storm risk area south of Florida and the Bahamas and through the Caribbean.
 The NOAA Atlantic hurricane season runs June 1 to November 30.
-Some pages round the end date to November 1; it is November 30 per the National Hurricane Center, and getting that wrong can leave a late-season storm outside your assumptions.
+Some pages round that end date down; it is November 30 per the National Hurricane Center, and it is your Confirmation of Cover that sets your navigational limits and any geographical windstorm exclusion.
 Keeping or cruising your sailboat inside the box during the season is what triggers the signed hurricane plan requirement and the 10% named-windstorm deductible.

 AreaSeason datesWhat it means for cover